helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 # Formulation History

-Much of the work in formulating sputtering theory is done in [Draine and Salpeter (1979)](https://ui.adsabs.harvard.edu/abs/1979ApJ...231...77D/abstract), where they consider the forces acting on a grain of dust in hot gas, and calculate the potentials and sputtering yields for grains of different sizes and compositions.
+Much of the work in formulating sputtering theory is done in Draine and Salpeter (1979), where they consider the forces acting on a grain of dust in hot gas, and calculate the potentials and sputtering yields for grains of different sizes and compositions.
 To calculate the potential, they consider drag forces (collision and Coulomb drag) and Loretnz force, and calculate the total potential due to impingent electrons, ions, photons, and field emission.
 By analyzing how these forces act on dust in regimes of astrophysical interest they were able to conclude that dust can be considered as dynamically coupled to the magnetic field (i.e. that drag forces are not usually not significant compared to Lorentz force).
 They also use experimental data to constrain sputtering yields.
 The result of this paper is the first model of sputtering rates as a function of temperature for iron, silicate, graphite, and $H_2O$ dust grains, which are shown in the figure below.

 <img src="/assets/img/posts/sputtering_rates.png" alt="Draine and Salpeter (1979) Sputtering Rates" width="400"/>

 Note that the rates shown in this figure only apply for stationary grains.
 For continuous distributions of hot ionized gas, this prescription is perfectly acceptable under the assumption that dust grains are dynamically coupled to gas through magnetic fields.
 When you need to deal with shocks, however, things can get complicated.
 In shocks, dust can't be treated as stationary with respect to gas, because the relative velocities between gas and dust can be quite high.
 This is because grains are not betatron accelerated like they are under non-shock conditions.
 Instead, they're accelerated by drag forces until they're once again at rest with respect to gas.
 Thus, our simplified treatment of sputtering breaks down.
-A less generalized version of the sputtering rate (that uses a skewed Maxwelliand distribution, accounting for relative velocities and gas thermal motions) can ben used, and is given in [Draine and Salpeter (1979)](https://ui.adsabs.harvard.edu/abs/1979ApJ...231...77D/abstract).
+A less generalized version of the sputtering rate (that uses a skewed Maxwellian distribution, accounting for relative velocities and gas thermal motions) can ben used, and is given in Draine and Salpeter (1979).
 Alternatively, you can treat the two different regimes ($v_\text{rel}=0$ and $v_\text{rel}\neq0$) as two different types of sputtering: thermal and non-thermal (or inertial), respectively.

 This concept was first introduced by [Tielens et al. (1994)](https://ui.adsabs.harvard.edu/abs/1994ApJ...431..321T/abstract).
 Aside from introducing this useful formalism (in the form of the two equations below), their study also gave sputtering yields as a function of incident projectile energy and mass for different compositions of dust grains: graphite, silicates, silicon carbide, iron, and specific grain mantle materials (icy and organic refractory).
 Note that this model shifts from the consideration of unique species of ions to a "universal" law for sputtering yields, which was first introduced by
 [Bohdansky (1984)](https://ui.adsabs.harvard.edu/abs/1984NIMPB...2..587B/abstract).
 The end result of this work are simple polynomial fits to thermal sputtering yields as a function of temperature averaged over all ion impact angles that only depend on grain species, which is the basis for most modern sputtering models seen in the literature today.
 The equations for sputtering rates are given below: